CORSMAL/CHOC-dataset-toolkit/README.md

 ### Inspecting the data <a name="inspect"></a>

-We provide some sample code to visualise the data in 3D.
+We provide sample code to visualise the data in 3D.
 ```
-python inspect_data.py --choc_dir <path_to_choc> --image_index 000251
+python main.py --choc_dir <path_to_choc> --image_index 000251 --operation inspect
 ```

 <details>